home-assistant/Iconic/README.md

 ## Why Icon Fonts
 Web developers have been using icon fonts for quite some time now.
-It's really, really great!

-There are many advantages of using icon fonts on iOS:
+#### There are many advantages of using icon fonts on iOS:
 - Resolution independent: scale and tint without quality loss.
 - Automatically scaled for different screen densities.
 - Work with (way) less image files.